sfmiller940/anonBB/README.md

 Note: This project is defunct.
-It is being updated with a node.js backend at [nodebb](https://github.com/sfmiller940/nodebb).
+It is being updated using node.js at [nodebb](https://github.com/sfmiller940/nodebb).

 ### AnonBB - Anonymous Bulletin Board